alissatroiano/Currensee/README.md

 - [MindsDB](https://mindsdb.com/): MindsDB is an open-source machine learning tool that simplifies the process of building and deploying predictive models.
 Currensee will use MindsDB to create custom prediction models and train them on historical data.

 - [MindsDB Python SDK](): Will be used to establish to the connection between MindsDB and this application.

+- [Google Fonts](https://fonts.google.com/specimen/Inter?query=inter) - Used for applying font styles to all typography

 ## Credits

+- [Bootstrap](https://getbootstrap.com/docs/5.3/examples/) - Bootsrap's documentation was used for code snippets pertaining to grid structure and layout

 ### Code